 Directive/Independent studies are closely monitored courses designed to allow upper division students to resolve class conflicts or other emergencies which may arise in the normal course of studies, or for those who desire to go beyond regular course requirements to research a particular area of interest.

 Requests must be initiated by the student's faculty advisor in consultation with the student.
-Registering for such courses must be completed during preregistration.
+Registering for such courses must be completed during pre-registration.
 Students are responsible for obtaining the signatures required on the Directive/Independent Study form.
 Students cannot take more than two directives or independent studies in any one semester, or more than a total of twelve credit hours of directive study during their course of study at the University.
+Students completing their Supervised Ministry Experience or Student Teaching normally are not permitted to take a directive or independent study course in that semester.